nimacks/Getting-and-Cleaning-Data-Project/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+The script also appropriately labels the data set with descriptive names: all feature names (attributes) and activity names are converted to lower case, underscores and brackets () are removed.
+Then it merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs.
+The result is saved as merged_clean_data.txt, a 10299x68 data frame such that the first column contains subject IDs, the second column activity names, and the last 66 columns are measurements.
+Subject IDs are integers between 1 and 30 inclusive.
+The names of the attributes are similar to the following:

+tbodyacc-mean-x

+tbodyacc-mean-y

+tbodyacc-mean-z

+tbodyacc-std-x

+tbodyacc-std-y

+tbodyacc-std-z

+tgravityacc-mean-x

+tgravityacc-mean-y

 ## Transformation details